IvanKarleone/meditation_app/README.md

-This app helps you feel goof and relax and do meditation!
+This app helps you feel good and relax and do meditation!